 This tutorial is designed to show you how to write your own risk assessments.
-It doesn't matter what industry sector you're in or what your line of work is as a risk assessments aren't industry specific.
+It doesn't matter what industry sector you're in or what your line of work is as good risk assessments aren't industry specific.
 Instead they are designed to help you eliminate or reduce the likelihood of a hazard that may cause a risk to employees or others.
-An important thing to take into account whilst creating a risk assessment is that all risks are subjective.
+An important thing to take into account whilst creating a good risk assessment report is that all risks are subjective.

 - Example 1: Every time we go to bed there is the risk of us falling out of bed which could cause injury.
 This is without doubt a risk that we all face every night.
 However, when we look at this subjectively, the likelihood of someone falling out of bed is extremely low, and the probable injuries would be minor.

-So, the first lesson learnt is that knowing how to write a risk assessment starts with common sense.
+So, the first lesson learned is that knowing how to write a good risk assessment report starts with common sense.
 If you'd like to download our free risk assessment template HERE you may find it easier to follow the rest of this tutorial.
 Additionally, there is an accompanying video on the left hand side of this page that shows you how to write your own risk assessments using the template.

 The key elements in the template are the following sections: